igareskisf/ttec-demo-app/README.md

 The interactive wizard will guide you through the parameters defined in the `samconfig.toml` configuration file.
 You can accept the defaults or change them.
 Provide values where required.
 After that, the CloudFormation Stack with all of the resources will be created.
 When the process finishes, you should [update](https://docs.aws.amazon.com/connect/latest/adminguide/connect-lambda-functions.html) the operating Amazon Connect instance with the Lambda function that was created.
 This way the Amazon Connect is granted a permission to invoke the Lambda.

-Now you can log in in Amazon Connect and link the phone number used for testing with the created ContactFlow.
+Now you can log in Amazon Connect and link the phone number used for testing with the created ContactFlow.

 ## Amazon Connect ContactFlow Unit Tests